Bird's invasion of Kentucky: Aftermath

 News of the attacks spread quickly and resulted in the abandonment of several isolated settlements in Kentucky.
 To discourage those trying to return east, George Rogers Clark posted guards on the Wilderness Road through the Cumberland Gap.
 In retaliation for Bird's invasion, he immediately began planning a large-scale raid to punish the Shawnee and discourage future raiding.
 He assembled men and supplies and in early August defeated the Shawnee at the Battle of Piqua and destroyed the Shawnee villages of Chillicothe and Piqua on the Little Miami River.

 Referring to the captives taken at Martin's Station, Bird wrote, "I don't believe we have more than two families that are really Rebels."
 He noted in his letter to DePeyster that the prisoners were "good farmers with industrious families who are desirous of being settled in Detroit with some good land."
 Some had apparently moved to Kentucky to escape persecution by Patriots.
 While a few families were sent to Montreal, most of the captives remained at Detroit until the end of the war.
 They were granted parole and given employment.
 Thirteen of the captives were allowed to join Butler's Rangers.
 When the war ended, most of the captives returned to the United States but some remained permanently in Canada.

-Some of the enslaved persons that were taken by the Indigenous auxiliaries during the expedition were gifted to the expedition's leaders including Bird, McKee and Girty.
+Some of the slaves that were seized by the warriors during the expedition were gifted to the expedition's leaders, including Bird, McKee and Girty.